PrijalBista/PrijalBista/README.md

 I am currently involved in web development.
 I enjoy learning about application design, development, deployment, automation, CICD(Continuous Integration), CM(Continous Monitoring) and other areas of application development.
 I also enjoy learning emerging technologies and like to try to keep myself updated with continous changes in technologies happening in the world.

-> 🔭 I’m currently working on myself !

 Skills: VUE JS / REACT / LARAVEL / NODE / GIT